jbloit/auv3_juce_gen/pelican_docs/content/01_basic_effect.md

 ### 4. Fresh start
 Getting confused here, too many variables.
 I'll start fresh with a new plugin code, without gen, that loads.
 Then incrementally incorporate gen code to see when things stop working.

+1. **Loads**: a fresh plugin is compiled, it loads. (note that I fist need to compile it and install it as a standalone, so that AUM registers it.
+Apparently though, the subsequent code changes don't require that standalone step in order to take effect)

+2. **Add the gen code**: Only add it to the target and compile.